realness-online/web/README.md

 ## your data
 - stored as html
+- stored on device
 - public information stored on github or third party
 - quantified self
-- distributed social_network
+- distributed social network
-- this data has value and it's yours to spend
+- data has value and it's yours to spend

 # on-boadring states